 Please apply online using the link below.
 In your personal statement please include a web address to an online portfolio containing a selection of images or videos of your past work.
 You should also explain how you would like to develop your practice during the course.

-UK and EU students: Full-time fee: £1542 per 30 credits per year.
+Full-time fee: £1667 per 30 credits per year.
 Tuition fees will remain the same for each year of your course providing you complete it in the normal timeframe (no repeat years or breaks in study).

-UK and EU students: Part-time fee: £1542 per 30 credits studied per year.
+Part-time fee: £1667 per 30 credits studied per year.
 Tuition fees will remain the same for each year of your course providing you complete it in the normal timeframe (no repeat years or breaks in study).

-Non-EU international and Channel Island students: Full-time fee: £2584 per 30 credits per year.
+Full-time fee: £3084 per 30 credits per year.
 Tuition fees will remain the same for each year of your course providing you complete it in the normal timeframe (no repeat years or breaks in study).

-Non-EU international and Channel Island students: Part-time fee: £2584 per 30 credits studied per year.
+Part-time fee: £3084 per 30 credits studied per year.
 Tuition fees will remain the same for each year of your course providing you complete it in the normal timeframe (no repeat years or breaks in study).

-A Masters qualification typically comprises 180 credits, a PGDip 120 credits, a PGCert 60 credits, and an MFA 300 credits.
+A masters qualification typically comprises 180 credits, a PGDip 120 credits, a PGCert 60 credits, and an MFA 300 credits.
 Tuition fees will remain the same for each year of study provided the course is completed in the normal timeframe (no repeat years or breaks in study).

-Eligible alumni receive a 10% discount on their postgraduate tuition fees.
+Eligible alumni receive a 20% discount on their postgraduate tuition fees.
 Find out more about our Alumni Loyalty Discount.